 Recently, a walking path along the Ganga has been built in Rishikesh, where one can walk along the river.
-This runs from barrage to Triveni Ghat as of now but will be extended till Ram Jhoola.
+This runs from the barrage to Triveni Ghat as of now but will be extended till Ram Jhoola.
 The pathway is about 20-25 feet wide.
-You have to go down about 50 steps from adjoining road to get to this pathway, ensuring that vehicles will not be able to come on this path.
-As of now, the whole path is about 2.5 km’s.
+You have to go down about 50 steps from the adjoining road to get to this pathway, ensuring that vehicles will not be able to come on this path.
+As of now, the whole path is about 2.5 KM’s.
 Beautiful but solid ramparts ensure the safety of the walkers.
-The lampshades and the rampart design compliment each other.
+The lampshades and the ramparts design compliment each other.
 Ironically the locals call it marine drive rather the more apt name Aastha Path, probably they are done with the spiritual names and need a change.

 Walk along Ganga

-The path has a towering cliff on one side and Ganga on another side.
+The walkway has a towering cliff on one side and Ganga on another side.
 Punctuated by gazebos where you can go to get an uninterrupted view of the Ganga.
 Or to just sit there or to meditate in peace.
 There are benches facing Ganga at regular intervals for those who cannot walk too much or would like to sit and quietly talk to the Ganga.
-There are small temples at regular intervals throughout the pathway.
+There are small temples at regular intervals throughout the Aastha Path pathway.
 Some of them have Ghats leading to Ganga.
 There are some small Ghats built at regular intervals for people to go and meet the Ganga up close and personal.

-I went a couple of times for morning and evening walk on this path, rarely do you find such serene environment to walk.
+I went a couple of times for morning and evening walk on this Astha Path, rarely do you find such a serene environment to walk.
 I think this is one of the perfect places to spend time with yourself, to just sit and see the Ganga come down the planes.
 To see divinity on the face of spiritual seekers, to meditate and or to just be at peace.
 One evening I walked from Sai Ghat to Triveni Ghat, attended the evening aarti there and it was an amazing experience.